• Home

 “If the big tech companies and the VCs throwing their money at large-scale humanoid training spent only 20% as much but gave it all to university researchers I tend to think they would get closer to their goals more quickly,” Brooks said.

-To be sure, Brooks’ former company iRobot filed for bankruptcy this week after its value plummeted from around $3.56 billion in 2021 to about $140 million this year.
+To be sure, Brooks’ former company iRobot filed for bankruptcy in December after Amazon walked away from acquiring the company in 2024.
+Its value plummeted to about $140 million last year from $3.56 billion in 2021.
 The company will be acquired by its main Chinese manufacturer and lender, although it has said the restructuring will not affect its existing products.

-Musk, for his part, has said Tesla will start selling its Optimus robots in 2026, and the company claims Optimus is already performing tasks in Tesla factories autonomously.
-Meanwhile, Figure achieved a $39 billion post-money valuation in September after its latest fundraise.
+Musk, for his part, said at the World Economic Forum meeting in Davos last month that Tesla will start selling its Optimus robots to the public by the end of 2027.
+He has previously said Optimus is already performing tasks in Tesla factories autonomously.
+Meanwhile, Figure achieved a $39 billion post-money valuation in September last year after its latest billion-dollar fundraise.
 But in Brooks’ eyes, all this investment adds up to a highly expensive training regime for humanoid robots who will not look exactly like us.

 Brooks claims successful robots in 15 years will look nothing like humans—and will sport wheels, multiple arms, and possibly five-fingered hands, though they will still be called “humanoid robots.”
 But as for today’s efforts, they will largely be relegated to the history books.